 We are working on making our library catalog accessible on-line.
 Look for it here on the TinyCat platform, and check back often to see the catalog grow as we add records.

 Close to 7,000 images of people, places, buildings and events from at the 1850s through the 1970s have been catalogued, scanned, and rehoused by a dedicated group of volunteers over the past 10 years.
 The photograph collection spans a range of media from tin types, glass plate negatives, and cartes de visite to Polaroids, digital images, and video, including many photographs from the John P. Richardson Collection, the Society’s own institutional images and video, and donations by Hingham residents of photograph of Hingham neighborhoods, homes, and people dating from the 1860s to the current day.
 Our video collection includes personal oral histories of longtime Hingham citizens.
 See a small on-line gallery of our photographs on Flickr.

-Research at the HHS Archives
+Research at the Society Archives

 The Hingham Historical Society Archives, located on the third floor of Old Derby Academy, collects and preserves archival materials and media of historical significance relating to the history of Hingham and Hingham families.
-The archives serve as an educational resource to the community and the Historical Society encourages the use of its collection by those engaged in historical and genealogical research.
+The archives serve as an educational resource to the community and the Historical Society encourages the use of its archives by those engaged in historical and genealogical research.

 The HHS Archives is open to researchers Wednesdays, Thursdays, and Saturdays from 12pm-3pm and also by appointment.
 If you wish to schedule time in the Archives for research, email our Registrar.
 If you cannot make it to the Archives or would prefer to have research done for you, download this form and return it by email as instructed.